Director Bennett Miller once again dramatises a true story to dazzling effect with his new movie FOXCATCHER.

 And then there’s Steve Carell who’s absolutely phenomenal as du Pont.
 I’ve celebrated his incredible versatility as an actor in both comedy and drama in this blog but he’s on another level here and assured of an Oscar nomination or the ‘Best Actor’ award itself in March next year.
 His du Pont is so opaque, at once friendly and then vicious and it’s quite a stunning and subtle portrait of a man who on the surface seemed harmless but underneath was a very disturbing individual indeed.

-In such a male-centric story, the two women in the cast make a quite formidable impression in the few scenes they have – Vanessa Redgrave brings a cool and regal quality to du Pont’s mother Jean, with him forever seeking her approval and she unwilling to give it; and Sienna Miller gives us a warm and self-assured presence to Nancy Schultz, Dave’s wife, who can only watch in horror when the terrible later events of the story unfold.
+In such a male-centric story, the two women in the cast make a quite formidable impression in the few scenes they have – Vanessa Redgrave brings a cool and regal quality to du Pont’s mother Jean, with him forever seeking her approval and her unwillingness to give it.
+And Sienna Miller gives us a warm and self-assured presence to Dave’s wife Nancy Schultz, who can only watch in horror when the terrible later events of the story unfold.
 I’m also reminded every time I watch Miller’s work on how superbly he uses sound and the choices he makes with this film, are no less accomplished than in Capote or Moneyball.
 Notice when he uses music – his regular composer Mychael Danna this time just contributes the recurring theme whilst Rob Simonsen skilfully takes over the main composing duties – and when he uses real sounds or silence; it’s quite exceptional.

 When I came out from seeing this movie at its UK premiere, I tweeted ‘The superb third film from the brilliant Bennett Miller is the extraordinary FOXCATCHER – you must see it!’ so really all that’s left to say is… make sure that you do!